puavous/lmad1/BeforeInstanssi2026.md

   avoid some common problems encountered in earlier workshops.
 I hope it makes the process smoother for you!

+  SoundBox is the most beginner-friendly alternative even though for Instanssi 2026 you could alternatively use Sointu.
+One of these two must be used because they are hardwired in the demo platform of the workshop.

 - **Check out earlier productions** that have been created at the workshop, so you'll know what to expect, more or less.
-You may contrast these to high-end 4k intros by experienced programmers using their mad skills and more elaborate tools than my simple library.
+You may contrast these to high-end 4k intros by experienced programmers using their mad skills and more elaborate tools.
 We can't suddenly become pros at a new thing.
-  This workshop is for your very first step towards demo programming, so you'll start with simple things that you can master.
+  This workshop is for your very first step towards demo creation, so you'll start with simple things that you can master.
 Crawl before you walk or run, so to speak...
-That said, you are allowed to do more elaborate stuff at the workshop and possibly get help for what you try to accomplish -- but always with lesser priority than first-timers using the lmad1 library!
+That said, you are allowed to do more elaborate stuff at the workshop and possibly get help for what you try to accomplish -- but always with lesser priority than first-timers using the tools provided by the workshop organizers!

-  Direct links to videos of some earlier lmad1-productions in Instanssi streams (mind your ears and speakers - audio tracks make some unpleasant surprises here):
+  Direct links to videos of some earlier workshop productions in Instanssi streams (mind your ears and speakers - audio tracks make some unpleasant surprises here):

   + Entries from 2 to 7 at Instanssi 2023 were made in the workshop: [Full compo stream in YouTube](https://www.youtube.com/watch?v=bu7VoU3IrAU)